The art of crafting a good sales pitch is lost on many salespeople, and some, in fact, take their pitches to the far extremes of pushiness.

 A meager 17% of salespeople think they’re too pushy when pitching their product or service to a potential client.
 Comparatively, 50% of prospects are fed up with overly aggressive sales pitches.
 Do you see the disconnect?

 Despite your best efforts, a brilliant presentation is worth nothing if you don’t bring the whole thing home with a powerful, memorable close.
-In order to help you close more deals faster (and with more resonance), we’ve rounded up some of the best practices and strategies to help you crush your sales quota.
+In order to help you close more deals faster (and with more resonance), we’ve rounded up some of sales pitch best practices and strategies to help you crush your sales quota.

-Reasons to Close Sales Pitches With a Bang
+How to Close Sales Pitches

 Salespeople practice the subtle art of closing a great sales pitch to (surprise!) grow their business to scale.